comaps/website/content/support/how-to-hide-all-buttons-and-display-just-the-map/index.md

   order: 90
 ---

-Tapping in an empty area hides the interface (for fullscreen lovers).
-Tapping again on any place will restore the interface display.
+A long tap on the map hides the interface (for fullscreen lovers).
+Long-tapping again on the map will restore the interface display.